local-first-web/auth/src/team/README.md

 - **Admittance**
   Charlie verifies that Bob's proof was signed with the invitation's public signing key, and lets Bob in

-This protocol relies on a trusted side channel only once, to transmit the secret invitation key.
+This protocol relies on a trusted side channel only once per member, to transmit the secret invitation key.

 #### `team.invite(member, [roles])`